egor7/blog-1/csv/csv.md

 Kdb+ is famous for its stunning speed.
 Benchmarks tend to focus on data that resides either in-memory or on disk using its proprietary format.
 CSV support is a useful feature of the language.
 However, the extreme optimization, the support of vector operations and the inherent parallelization pays off: kdb+ significantly outperforms tools purpose-built for CSV analysis.
 The execution speed translates directly to productivity.
 How much does it cost you if the query returns in almost two minutes instead of 2 seconds?
 What do developers do if repeatedly interrupted by minutes-long wait phases?

 The support is also a key factor when selecting a tool.
-Pet projects and solutions that do not generate direct or indirect income to the developers can easily be abandoned.
+Pet projects and other non-profit solutions with increasing maintenance costs can easily be abandoned.
 The vendor of q/kdb+, [Kx Systems](https://kx.com/), was founded in 1993 and provides a stable background and professional support channels, and [high quality documentation](https://code.kx.com/q/) for kdb+ developers.

 The test ran on a `n1-standard-4` GCP virtual machine.
 The run times of the kdb+ solution would further drop with machines of more cores, as kdb+ 4.0 makes use of [multithreaded primitives](https://code.kx.com/q/kb/mt-primitives/).